-- 1.1 The Croydon Local Plan: Strategic Policies Partial Review Strategic Policies are ais the key document in Croydon's Local Plan.
+- 1.1 The Strategic Policies are a key document in Croydon's Local Plan.
 They set out the spatial vision and plan for the future of the borough and how it will be delivered. - 1.2 Croydon needs a spatial plan to rise to the challenges facing the borough and its communities over the next 20 years and beyond.
 The borough has a need for new homes, jobs and the infrastructure to support them, whilst respecting the context of the Places of Croydon.
-The Croydon Local Plan: Strategic Policies - Partial Review Croydon Local Plan: Strategic Policies addresses each of these needs and sets out how Croydon will plan to meet them up to 20364.
-Increasing the supply of homes through sustainable growth, including affordable homes, is a key element of Ambitious for Croydon, which is enshrined throughout the Croydon Local Plan: Strategic Policies Partial Review.
+The Croydon Local Plan: Strategic Policies addresses each of these needs and sets out how Croydon will plan to meet them up to 20361.
+Increasing the supply of homes through sustainable growth, including affordable homes, is a key element of Ambitious for Croydon, which is enshrined throughout the Croydon Local Plan: Strategic Policies.
 In part, the sustainable growth of the suburbs will deliver this growth as encouraged by this Plan.
-This will be achieved whilst protecting the borough's open space and the distinctive heritage and character, alongside the necessary infrastructure to mitigate the impact of growth. - 1.3In preparing the Croydon Local Plan: Strategic Policies Partial Review Croydon Local Plan: Strategic Policies the Council has worked with partners and interested parties to devise policies and proposals that it thinks will best address the needs of the borough up to 20346.
-As part of this process the Council has drawn upon an extensive evidence base referenced throughout this document-and the comments made during consultation on drafts of the Plan.
+This will be achieved whilst protecting the borough's open space and the distinctive heritage and character, alongside the necessary infrastructure to mitigate the impact of growth. - 1.3 In preparing the Croydon Local Plan: Strategic Policies the Council has worked with partners and interested parties to devise policies and proposals that it thinks will best address the needs of the borough up to 20346.
+As part of this process the Council has drawn upon an extensive evidence base referenced throughout this document and the comments made during consultation on drafts of the Plan.
 The Strategic Policies have been subject to three periods of consultation.
 It started out with an Issues and Options consultation in July 2009 followed by two consultations on Preferred Option in February 2010 and September 2010.
+A Partial Review of

-- 1.41.3 In September 2012 an independent Planning Inspector examined the Strategic Policies and found them to be positively prepared, justified, effective and consistent with national policy as well as complying with the relevant legislation and regulations. - 1.51.4 The Croydon Local Plan: Strategic Policies Partial Review Croydon Local Plan: Strategic Policies is accompanied by a number of other documents which together form the development plan for Croydon and supporting documents.
+- the Strategic Policies has been subject to further consultation on Preferred and Alternative Options in November 2015. - 1.4 In September 2012 an independent Planning Inspector examined the Strategic Policies and found them to be positively prepared, justified, effective and consistent with national policy as well as complying with the relevant legislation and regulations. - 1.5The Croydon Local Plan: Strategic Policies is accompanied by a number of other documents which together form the development plan for Croydon and supporting documents.
 Table 1.1 shows the different scales of documents forming Croydon's planning policy framework.
 Documents that follow the Croydon Local Plan: Strategic Policies include the Croydon Local Plan: Detailed Policies and Proposals which sets out how specific sites contribute to meeting Croydon's development needs and what is required from development of these sites.
 The Strategic Policies also set the framework that provides the opportunity for the production of Neighbourhood Plans.
 This will enable communities to influence the planning of their Place, in conformity with Croydon's Strategic Policies.

-Table 1.11.1 Croydon's planning policy framework
+Table 1.11.1.1 Croydon's planning policy framework

-Table 1.14.1 Croydon's planning Scale Document Croydon - strategic policy The London Plan Croydon Local Plan: Strategic Policies - Partial Review Croydon Local Plan: Strategic Policies Development Plan Document (DPD) Croydon - place making Croydon Local Plan: Detailed Policies and Proposals Development Plan Document (DPD) Policies Map South London Waste Plan Neighbourhood Plans Croydon - development management Supplementary Planning Documents (including the Croydon Opportunity Area Planning Framework) Neighbourhood Development Orders Interim Planning Guidance (including Masterplans)
+Scale Document

+The London Plan

+Croydon - strategic policy Croydon Local Plan: Strategic Policies Development Plan Document (DPD)

+Scale Document

+Croydon Local Plan: Detailed Policies and Proposals Development Plan Document (DPD)

+Croydon - place making Policies Map

+South London Waste Plan

+Neighbourhood Plans

+Supplementary Planning Documents (including the Croydon Opportunity

+Area Planning Framework)

+Croydon - development management Neighbourhood Development Orders

+Interim Planning Guidance (including Masterplans)